ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 The `flex.ibexa.co` Flex server has been disabled.
 If you are using v3.3.15 or earlier v3.3 version, you need to update your Flex server.
 In your `composer.json` check whether the `https://flex.ibexa.co` endpoint is still listed in `extra.symfony.endpoint`.
-If it's the case, you need to do the following update procedure.
+If that's the case, you need to perform the following update procedure.

 First, update the `symfony/flex` bundle to handle the new endpoint properly: